Cannabinoid: Function

 Endocannabinoids act as lipid messengers, released from one cell to activate cannabinoid receptors on nearby cells.
 Unlike monoamine neurotransmitters, they are lipophilic, insoluble in water, and synthesized on-demand rather than stored.
 They act locally due to their hydrophobic nature, unlike hormones.
 The endocannabinoid 2-AG is found in bovine and human maternal milk.
 Cannabinoids enhance sweet taste by increasing Tlc1 receptor expression and suppressing leptin, impacting energy homeostasis.

 Retrograde signal

 Endocannabinoids are retrograde transmitters, released from postsynaptic cells to act on presynaptic cells, reducing conventional neurotransmitter release (e.g., GABA or glutamate).

 "Runner's high"

-The runner's high may be attributed to endocannabinoids rather than endorphins.
+Some studies suggest that the runner's high should be attributed to endocannabinoids rather than to endorphins.

 Synthetic cannabinoids

 Synthetic cannabinoids, historically based on herbal cannabinoids, have been developed since the 1940s.
 Modern compounds may not resemble natural cannabinoids but are designed to interact with cannabinoid receptors.
 They are used to study structure-activity relationships but pose health risks when used recreationally.
-Examples include Dronabinol, Nabilone, and Rimonabant.
+Examples include dronabinol, nabilone, and rimonabant.